-Data Source Filters in Tableau are useful to create Filters at data Source Level.
-By this, we can polish the data before we start creating any report on this data source.
-In this article we will show you, How to create Data Source Filters in Tableau with example.
-Before getting into this, I suggest you to refer Tableau Filters to understand the basic filter techniques.
+Data Source Filters in Tableau are useful for creating Filters at the data Source Level.
+By this, we can polish the data before we start generating any report on this source.
+This article will show you how to create Data Source Filters with an example.

 Create Data Source Filters in Tableau

-In this example we want to demonstrate the steps involved in creating the data source filters in tableau.
-To do this, Go to the Data Source, then Drag and Drop the tables, or create Custom SQL Query to extract data from the data base.
-For this demo, we are selecting the Dim Customer, Fact Internet Sales tables present in Adventure Works DW database.
+In this example, we want to demonstrate the steps involved in creating the data source filters in tableau.
+To do this, Go to the Data Source, drag and Drop the tables, or create Custom SQL Query to extract data from the database.

-In order to create Filters, Click on the Hyperlink ADD under the Filter section.
+To create Tableau Data Source Filters, Click on the Hyperlink ADD under the Filter section.

-Once you click on the ADD, a new window called Edit Data Source Filters will be opened as shown below.
+Once you click on the ADD, a new window called Edit Data Source Filters will open.
 To create our first data source filter, click on the Add button.

 Once you click on the Add.., a new window called Add Filter will be opened, and it contains a list of all the Columns available in the Tables.

-Please select the Measure filed from the list of available fields (or Columns).
-From the below screenshot you can see that, we are selecting the Sales Amount Measure as our filter field.
+Please select the Measure field from the available fields (or Columns) list.
+From the below screenshot, you can see that we are choosing the Sales Amount Measure as our field.

-Now you can see that, the data source is showing 1 Filter under the Filter Section.
-Let us create one sample report to show either our newly created filter is working or not?
+You can see that the data source shows 1 under the Filter Section.
+Let us create one sample report to show whether our newly created one is working or not.

-To do so, Drag and Drop the First Name present in the Dimension Region to Rows Shelf, and Sales Amount Measures region to Columns Shelf.
-By default, tableau will generate the Bar Chart as shown below.
-For better understanding we sorted the data in Ascending order based on the Sales Amount, and added the Data Label to the Bar chart.
+To do so, Drag and Drop the First Name present in the Dimension Region to the Rows Shelf and Sales Amount Measures region to the Columns Shelf.
+By default, the tableau will generate the Bar Chart.
+For better understanding, we sorted the records in Ascending order based on the Sales Amount and added the Label to the Bar chart.

-As you can see from the above screenshot, Sales Amount of all the records are greater than 2,471
+As you can see from the above screenshot, the Sales Amount of all the records is greater than 2,471

 Remove Data Source Filters in Tableau

-It is easy to remove the data source filters in tableau.
+It is easy to remove the data source filters.
 To do so,

-- This will open the list of available filters on that data source.
+- It opens the list of available on sources.

-- Select the required filter and click on the Remove button as we shown below.
+- Please select the required and click on the Remove button.

-Please select the Dimension filed from the list of available fields, or Columns.
-From the below screenshot you can observe that, we are selecting the Gender Dimension as our filter field.
+Please select the Dimension field from the list of available fields or Columns.
+From the screenshot below, you can observe that we are choosing the Gender Dimension as our field.

-Once you select the Dimension filed (i.e., Gender), a new window called Filter will be opened as shown below.
-Here we are selecting M, and it means data source will extract the data whose gender is Male.
-I suggest you to refer Tableau Filters on Dimensions article to understand the properties in the following window.
+Once you select the Dimension field (i.e., Gender), a new window will be opened, as shown below.
+Here, we select M, meaning the data source will extract the records whose gender is Male.
+I suggest you refer to the Filters on Dimensions article to understand the properties in the following window.

 Drag and Drop the English Occupation, gender present in the Dimension Region to Rows Shelf, and Sales Amount Measures region to Columns Shelf.
-By default, tableau will generate the Bar Chart as shown below.
-As you can see that, our report is displaying the Male fields because we applied filters on Female Gender.
+By default, the tableau will generate the Bar Chart.
+As you can see, our report displays the Male fields because we applied to the Female Gender.

-Let me remove the Filter on Gender so that you can see the actual data.
-From the below screenshot you can see the data that belongs to both Female, and Male
+Let me remove the Filter on Gender so you can see the data.
+From the below screenshot, you can see the records that belong to both females and Males.